EdwinVW/dapr-traffic-control/README.md

     >  Alternatively you can also run the `start-selfhosted.ps1` script.

-4. Open new command-shell.
+1. Open a new command-shell.

-5. Change the current folder to the `src/FineCollectionService` folder of this repo.
+1. Change the current folder to the `src/FineCollectionService` folder of this repo.

-6. Execute the following command (using the Dapr cli) to run the **FCS**:
+1. Execute the following command (using the Dapr cli) to run the **FCS**:

     ```console
     dapr run --app-id finecollectionservice --app-port 5001 --dapr-http-port 3501 --dapr-grpc-port 50001 --config ../dapr/config/config.yaml --components-path ../dapr/components dotnet run